 Micro-influencer definition: These are social influencers with anywhere from 10,000 to 100,000 followers, as mentioned here in our blog on Atisfyreach.
 Their following may be smaller, but it doesn’t limit the influence they hold.
 In fact, micro-influencers can connect with their followers at a deeper level because of their smaller following and generate more engagement.

 This makes leveraging micro-influencers a great B2B marketing strategy to put your brand before the right people and earn social proof.
-Next, we’ll take a look at the benefits of working with a B2B marketing agency to find the right micro-influencers to promote your products.
+Next, we’ll look at the benefits of working with a B2B marketing agency to find the right micro-influencers to promote your products.

 Micro-influencer marketing has immense potential for B2B brands.
 Here are some of the benefits of using micro-influencers to market your products.